Rate-optimal and computationally efficient nonparametric estimation on the circle and the sphere: Rate-optimal and computationally efficient estimators

-satisfies the assumptions of Theorem \ref{th: finite sum}; see also \cite{CGP,CGW}.
-This means that our new optimal estimators are ready-to-go for any data analysis.
-For simulations and applications in the current study we refer the reader to the Sections \ref{sec: simulations} and \ref{sec: case studies}.
+is an $s$-admissible symbol \cite{CGP,CGW}.
+This means that our new optimal estimators are ready to be used in data analysis.
+This completes the line of work developed in \cite{CGKPP,CGP,CGW}, now complemented by the computational and applied aspects presented in the current study.
+For simulations and applications in the current study we refer the reader to Sections \ref{sec: simulations} and \ref{sec: case studies}.

 (b) The finite estimators in Theorem \ref{th: finite sum}, indeed integrate to the unit; $\int_{\bS^d}\widehat{f}_s(x)d\sigma_{\bS^d}(x)=1$, as one would expect.
 For the case of the circle $\bS^1$, we can confirm this just by integrating (\ref{eq: kde S1 finite}) and using the properties of the trigonometric functions.
 For the case of the sphere $\bS^2$, we just have to use the Funk–Hecke formula; \cite[Theorem 1.2.9]{DaiXu} to obtain for every $y\in\bS^2$,